Bridge indices of spatial graphs and diagram colorings: Computations

 \begin{example}[Graphs from Montesinos links] Consider the left picture of \autoref{fig:infinite}.
 Once rational tangles are added in the circles, this is a Montesinos link, and the authors of \cite{baader2021coxeter} have shown that it admits a good quotient.
 In particular, the meridional rank and the bridge index is $n$, where $n$ is the number of rational tangles inserted.
 Each maximum is associated to a reflection.
-Using \autoref{prop:fusegroup}, we can obtain a spatial graph with bridge index $n-1$.
+The right of \autoref{fig:infinite} gives a bridge position of the spatial graph of interest with $n-1$ maxima, so the unweighted bridge index is at most $n-1$.
+Suppose that we have another bridge position for the graph with $b$ maxima.
+We can replace the vertices with the trivial $2$-tangles that recover the original Montesinos link.
+This is then a bridge position for the link with $b+1$ maxima.
+By \cite{baader2021coxeter}, we have $b+1\geq n,$ so $b\geq n-1$, the unweighted bridge index is equal to $n-1$, and the bridge index is equal to $n$.

 Thus we can construct infinitely many graphs for which our technique can produce the exact bridge index, where in this case, the graphs are not just coming from a family of vertex sums as in previous examples.
-Of course, some choices will not give an almost unknotted graph, but some choices, such as \autoref{fig:ex_clasp} (left), will.
+Of course, some choices will not give an almost unknotted graph, but some choices, such as \autoref{fig:ex_clasp1} (left), will.

-\begin{corollary} Let $G_n$ be the spatial graph obtained from fusing the maxima and minima of a Montesinos link with $n$ rational tangles.
-Then the bridge index of $G_n$ is $n-1$. \end{corollary}
+\begin{corollary} Let $G_n$ be the spatial graph obtained from fusing some of the maxima and minima of a Montesinos link with $n$ rational tangles, as depicted in \autoref{fig:infinite}.
+Then the unweighted bridge index $\widehat{\beta}(G_n)$ equals $n-1$, and the bridge index $\beta(G_n)$ equals $n.$ \end{corollary}

 \end{example}